Statute forbidding Bearing of Armour

 When Gaveston returned from his exile in Ireland in 1309, he further infuriated the kingdom's most senior nobles by treating them with contempt, giving them crude nicknames such as "Burstbelly" and "Whoreson".
 They refused to attend parliaments called for October 1309 and February 1310, citing Gaveston's presence as the reason.
 Edward sought to placate them on the latter occasion by sending Gaveston out of London and ordering the earls to come unarmed to parliament.
 Instead, they raised armed retinues which camped on the outskirts of London and presented themselves fully armed before the king, in open defiance of his edict.
 The outcome of the parliament was the creation of a council of nobles which eventually produced the Ordinances a year later.
 The Earls of Lancaster, Warwick and Hereford also attended the parliament of September 1312 fully armed.

 Edward's enactment of the 1313 statute represented at least his fifth attempt to rein in his nobles' tendency to use the threat of armed force as a means of bringing pressure at Parliament.
 Similar prohibitions were also issued in October 1308, February 1310, October 1311 and August 1312.
 However, the statute does not seem to have resolved the problem at the time.
 The Earl of Lancaster defied the statute by attending the parliaments of February 1316, October 1318 and May 1319 under arms, and in June 1318 was accused by the king's council of attending parliaments "a force e armes".

 The law is still in force today, though the Crown Prosecution Service has said that it is unaware of anyone being prosecuted under this or other archaic statutes in recent times.
 According to a CPS spokeswoman, "If anyone was caught in the Houses of Parliament wearing armour it would first be a matter for the police."
+In 2026 the act received some media attention in the context of the question of whether the joke candidate Count Binface would be allowed to wear his costume in the house if elected.